-For Section 604 to apply, at least one party must be a series limited liability company.
-Unless a merger under this section is intended to terminate all protected series of each merging company, the surviving limited liability company will necessarily be a series limited liability company.
+Unless a merger under this provision is intended to terminate all protected series of each merging company, the surviving limited liability company will be a series limited liability company.
+For that result to obtain, at least one of the merging companies must be a series limited liability company, because the surviving company may not be created in the merger.
+See Paragraph (2).